Wonderfully light and fluffy paleo pumpkin pancakes are made with pumpkin, eggs, and just a touch of coconut flour.

 These wonderfully fluffy paleo pumpkin pancakes are made with coconut flour.
 They are “just as good as regular pumpkin pancakes,” report my two teenage testers.
 And I agree!

-The batter for these paleo pumpkin pancakes is basically pumpkin, eggs and spices – the coconut flour is added purely as a thickener and you cannot taste it in the cooked pancakes.
+Scroll down to the recipe card for the full details.
+The batter for these paleo pumpkin pancakes is basically pumpkin, eggs, and spices.
+I add the coconut flour purely as a thickener and you cannot taste it in the cooked pancakes.

 I don’t sweeten the batter at all, so I serve these paleo pumpkin pancakes with maple syrup.
 A tablespoon per serving is plenty.
-You can use any topping you like, of course – honey would be great, as would your favorite low carb syrup.
+You can use any topping you like, of course – honey would be great, as would your favorite low carb syrup if you’re so inclined.
+Alternatively, you can add 2 tablespoons of any granulated sweetener to the batter (such as coconut sugar or erythritol) without changing the rest of the recipe.

 Paleo Pumpkin Pancakes